OXID-eSales/paypal-checkout-documentation/troubleshooting.rst

 To ensure that all payment types and functions are available, do the following (using a Sandbox account as an example):

 1. Choose :menuselection:`PayPal --> Configuration`.
 #.
-Under :guilabel:`API credentials`, delete all credentials and select :guilabel:`Save`.
+Under :guilabel:`API credentials`, delete all credentials and choose :guilabel:`Save`.
    |br|
    The :guilabel:`Sign Up Merchant Integration (Sandbox)` button appears.
 #.
 Choose the :guilabel:`Sign Up Merchant Integration (sandbox)`.
 #.
 To regenerate access data and webhook, go through the registration process (onboarding) with the e-mail address of the sandbox merchant account.

-For more information, see :ref:`configuration:configuration` in chapter :ref:`configuration:API credentials: Onboarding`.
+For more information, in chapter :ref:`configuration:configuration`, see :ref:`configuration:API credentials: Onboarding`.

 Google Pay does not work
 ------------------------